nagilson/pdf-marker/README.md

 ## Building

 Use `git clone` to clone.
-Open Qt Creator and make a new project -- set the name to `pdf-marker` and set the directory to the directory of the local git repo, but up a level.
-(The directory the repo folder is in.)
+Open Qt Creator and open the directory that you cloned this repository to.

 External Dependencies: